-I am a NSF postdoctoral fellow in Dolph Schluter's lab at the University of British Columbia.
-I completed my Ph.D at Cornell University in the Department of Ecology and Evolutionary Biology in November 2015.
+I am a Banting and Biodiversity Research Centre postdoctoral fellow in Dolph Schluter's lab at the University of British Columbia.
+Prior to UBC, I completed my Ph.D at Cornell University in the Department of Ecology and Evolutionary Biology in November 2015.

 I am an evolutionary ecologist who seeks to understand and explain patterns of biodiversity.
 I use natural history knowledge to study both classical and cutting-edge issues in niche evolution, species interactions and how species respond to climate change.
 My research program focuses on three core questions in evolution, ecology and conservation: 1) What factors promote speciation? , 2) What limits species’ geographic distributions? and, 3) How is global climate change impacting biodiversity?
-I often use montane avifaunas as a model system for these questions; my dissertation research investigated the abiotic and biotic drivers of elevational specialization in tropical montane avifaunas.
+I often use montane avifaunas as a model system for these questions.

 - September 2017 -- Great to see our study just published in The Auk getting some publicity.
 We present data from playback experiments that suggests 21 populations of Neotropical birds deserve species status (they ignore song from related populations).
 Here is a nice write-up in Discover Magazine.
-And check out this segment on the Discovery Channel Canada (starts at 19:50) featuring a number of Graham's nice bird photos!
+And check out this segment on the Discovery Channel Canada (starts at 19:50) featuring a number of Graham's nice bird photos.
+We even made it into Lonely Planet!

 - August 2017 - Headed into the field to study climate change impacts on Neotropical birds.
 Are a dozen species that only lived on the mountaintop in 1985 still there?
 Or have they gone locally extinct?